 9. What is going on in this section?
 Why do the people complain to God?

-10. What is the contradiction between the people’s piety and their actions?
+10. What is the inconsistency between the people’s piety and their actions?

 11. According to God, what is a godly fast?